hxia209/hui-blog/blog/2022-03-15-java-container-certificates.md

 For simplicity, we're calling our _configMap_ __cacerts__, but it could be any other name, as long as it is unique inside `$NAMESPACE`.

-### Step 2 - Mount _ConfigMap_ into __Deployment_
+### Step 3 - Mount _ConfigMap_ into __Deployment_

-To mount configMap as a volume into your _Deployment_, create a volume entry referencing the configMap you've just created, then add another volumeMount entry to the Java application container.
+To mount cacerts configMap as a volume into your _Deployment_, create a volume entry referencing the configMap you've just created, then add another volumeMount entry to the Java application container.
 See example below:

 ```yaml
 apiVersion: v1